STARInformatics/beacon-aggregator/README.md

 ```
 # Troubleshooting

-If things don't run the first time, here are some tips about getting teh application to work (some repetitive):
+If things don't run the first time, here are some tips about getting the application to work (some repetitive):

 1. Make sure that you have the latest software updates: Java 8, Gradle 4.6 or better, Neo4j 3.3.5 or better.